 - the understanding of humans in the context of other animals, in particular primates

 - the behaviour and biology of humans throughout their evolutionary history

 - the study of human populations today in terms of their growth, development and health

 These topics are explored by means of a wide range of scientific tools - from genetics, to morphology, archaeology, physiology, ethology, and statistics.
 Undergraduate and graduate students gain knowledge and experience across this inter-disciplinary spectrum through a combination of lectures, practicals and research projects, both in the laboratory and the field.
 Undergraduate students join the Faculty of Human, Social and Political Sciences where in the first year they have the opportunity to explore a variety of subjects before specialising in one or two subjects in their second and third years.
-For further details on the structure of the undergraduate degree program can be found on the following page.
+Further details on the structure of the undergraduate degree program can be found on the following page.

 » Applying to read Part I with the Faculty of Human, Social and Political Sciences at Cambridge

 » Biological Anthropology Part IIB for NST, Med and Vet Students